bfGraph/STGraph/INSTALLATION.md

 pip install torch-geometric-temporal
 ```

-### Seastar Graph Packages Installation
+### STGraph Graph Packages Installation

-Before proceeding with the remaining installation steps, it is crucial to build the shared object (.so) file for the CUDA/C++ extension that implements certain dynamic and static graph representations in Seastar.
+Before proceeding with the remaining installation steps, it is crucial to build the shared object (.so) file for the CUDA/C++ extension that implements certain dynamic and static graph representations in STGraph.

 ```
-cd seastar/graph/
+cd stgraph/graph/
 ./build_static.sh
 ./build_dynamic.sh gpma pcsr
 ```
 Once the build process completes successfully, you can proceed with the remaining installation steps.

-### Seastar Package Installation
+### STGraph Package Installation

-To complete the installation of the Seastar package, execute the following commands:
+To complete the installation of the STGraph package, execute the following commands:

 ```
 cd ../..
-python3 -m build && pip uninstall seastar -y && pip install dist/seastar-1.0.0-py3-none-any.whl
+python3 -m build && pip uninstall stgraph -y && pip install dist/stgraph-1.0.0-py3-none-any.whl
 ```

-After running the above commands, you can verify whether Seastar is installed correctly by executing `pip show seastar`.
+After running the above commands, you can verify whether STGraph is installed correctly by executing `pip show stgraph`.

-By executing the above instructions, you will have successfully installed Seastar along with all the required packages.
+By executing the above instructions, you will have successfully installed STGraph along with all the required packages.

 ## CUDA Python

-Seastar leverages CUDA Python, which encompasses a standardized collection of low-level interfaces, granting complete coverage of and access to the CUDA host APIs within Python.
+STGraph leverages CUDA Python, which encompasses a standardized collection of low-level interfaces, granting complete coverage of and access to the CUDA host APIs within Python.
 Prior to installing CUDA Python, ensure that your system meets the following requirements:

 **Note:**
-> Seastar has undergone testing with Python CUDA version 11.7 and above.
+> STGraph has undergone testing with Python CUDA version 11.7 and above.
 This installation guide is based on the latest release of Python CUDA, namely version 12.1.0.
 You can also install Python CUDA for versions 11.7 and above.

 ### System Requirements